Quantum Complexity of Nonlocal Field Theories: Acknowledgements

 \section{Acknowledgements}

 We thank the organizers and participants of the BIRS-CMI workshop on \href{https://www.birs.ca/events/2025/5-day-workshops/25w5386}{``Quantum Gravity and Information Theory: Modern Developments"} (9-14 Nov.
 2025) which offered us a chance to present our results.
 We also thank Juan F. Pedraza for drawing our attention to the relevant works \cite{Fischler:2013gsa, Couch:2017yil, Eccles:2021zum}.
+Finally, we thank the anonymous referee for several insightful comments which improved our manuscript appreciably and for drawing our attention to the highly interesting works \cite{Allerstorfer:2023ycc, Asadi:2024fda, Bluhm:2025qgd}.
 The work of SP and SR is supported by the CRG grant of the Anusandhan National Research Foundation (ANRF), Department of Science and Technology (DST), CRG/2023/001120 (``Many facets of complexity: From chaos to thermalization").
 The work of SR is also supported by the IIT Hyderabad seed grant SG/IITH/F171/2016-17/SG-47 as well the IITH funds RDF/IITH/F171/SR. The work of GK is supported by IIT Indore Sponsored Research Project no. CRG/2023/000904 (``From Modular Hamiltonian to Operator Algebra in Gauge/Gravity Dictionary").